Skip to content

 Imagining a Contextual Tech for Indian Languages: A Postcard from Bahu Bhasa 2025

-AI, Apps, Archiving, Coding, Conference, DH in General, Digitization, Indian Studies, Machine Learning, OCR, Online Resources, Social Media, Software
+AI, Apps, Archiving, Coding, Conference, Digitization, Indian Studies, Machine Learning, OCR, Online Resources, Social Media, Software

 Imagining a Contextual Tech for Indian Languages: A Postcard from Bahu Bhasa 2025